jmotwel/VGDFinal/README.txt

 on buttons in the screen.
 Press the start game button to start the game and the instructions button to view the instructions.
 Make sure the game is focused on by clicking on the 400x400 canvas if the controls arent working.
 Use WSAD to move the player once the game has started.
+Press "r" to toggle the run state of the player and move faster.

 Please email either jmwojcik@vt.edu or jmotwel@vt.edu with any questions.